Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 Seoul

-Amid Hotel - Standard Room
+First Class: Amid Hotel - Standard Room

 Busan

-Ramada Encore by Wyndham – Superior Room
+First Class: Ramada Encore by Wyndham Busan Haeundae - Superior/Deluxe Room

 Public Holidays & Festivals in South Korea - 2026